 The Niblet (7,820′)

 The views of the snow-capped peaks and the many turquoise lakes that dot the Rocky Mountain landscape makes the journey up The Niblet well worth the effort.
 It is a 2-mile and 600’ climb from the campground.
 But over 500’ of that is gained in the final three-quarters of a mile.
-Once past the two lakes, the path meanders through the woods before emerging from the tree-line right at the top of The Niblet.
+Once past the two lakes, the path meanders through the woods before emerging from the tree line right at the top of The Niblet.
 There is another path up from Assiniboine Lodge that is marginally more moderate and I eventually made the journey into a loop heading back down the mountain in that direction.

 The Nublet (8,338′)

 Before heading back I climbed up The Nublet.
 The slog up from The Niblet to The Nublet is another 500’ but this time I got there in less than half a mile.
 It is as the pikas say, “steeeep.”
 The path is much rockier and steeper with no tree cover and a bit of cliff exposure.
 However, the beauty found at the top is once again well worth the effort.
-At the top, there is more spectacular views of the many lakes and peaks looking back towards Mount Assiniboine but hikers are also rewarded with views to the north-east.
+At the top, there are more spectacular views of the many lakes and peaks looking back towards Mount Assiniboine but hikers are also rewarded with views to the northeast.
 I found a marmot city on the large, mostly flat mountain top.
 I even got one of the locals to pose for me in front of Mount Assiniboine.

 Out of Time

 I lingered at the two lakes longer than I should have and only had time to summit The Niblet and The Nublet before turning back.
 We had a long journey ahead of us today and I didn’t want to venture out from the Magog Campground too late in the day.
 Unfortunately, I turned back for the tent without making it to the top of The Nub.